ferbonve/LLM---Factura-extractor/README.md

-# 🧾 Invoice Parser — LLM Ensemble Agent
+# 🧾 Invoice Parser — Multi Agent LLM System

 An **LLM ensemble system** for automatically extracting fiscal data from PDF invoices.
 Built with **LangGraph**, it runs multiple agents in parallel over multiple text sources and aggregates their outputs.
 It processes batches of documents (invoices, debit/credit notes, receipts) and returns structured JSON per invoice.